 Many STEM schools focus on particular job clusters and connect students with future employers or internships.
 Others take advantage of local colleges and help students to earn credits before even graduating from high school.
-If you’re wondering what a STEM school is, we’re here to help.
+If you’re wondering what a STEM or STEAM school is, we’re here to help.
 Let’s break down the basics of a STEM school below.

-As the name implies, STEM schools are dedicated schools that focus on a STEM education (science, technology, engineering, and math).
+As the name implies, STEM schools are dedicated schools that focus on STEM education (science, technology, engineering, and math).
 These are highly collaborative project-based schools where kids will work together in a very hands-on way to solve real problems.
 STEM schools help students to learn key concepts like problem-solving, creativity, and critical thinking.
 Teachers don’t tell students about a concept.
 They let them explore that concept in a very hands-on way.
 While any regular school can teach your child math and science, STEM schools dive deep into these subjects and take a completely different approach to prepare students for STEM careers and tech jobs.

 Why Choose a STEM School?

-Additionally, choosing a STEM school leads to great opportunities.
+If your child has an interest in science, building things, or prove to be hands-on learners, choosing a STEM school could be in your best interest.
+Additionally, it leads to great opportunities.
 Over the past decade, jobs in STEM-related fields have grown three times as fast as non-STEM jobs.
 STEM schools help kids to learn the skills necessary to succeed in jobs in the STEM field.
 Additionally, many STEM high schools work with local employers in the industry to directly connect students with potential job openings or internships.